Ciprofloxacin IV Concentrate Rx

 <18yrs: usually not recommended.
 See full labeling.
 Infuse over 60 mins.
 Switch to oral form when appropriate.
 1–17yrs: Complicated UTIs or pyelonephritis: 6–10mg/kg (max 400mg) IV every 8hrs for 10–21 days (see full labeling).
 Postexposure prophylaxis of inhalational anthrax: 10mg/kg (max 400mg/dose) every 12hrs for 60 days (start as soon as possible after exposure).
 Treatment of inhalational, GI, cutaneous, or oropharyngeal anthrax: see CDC recommendations.

 XR not interchangeable with other forms.
-Increased risk of disabling and potentially irreversible adverse reactions (including tendinitis/tendon rupture [esp. in patients >60yrs, or those with kidney, heart or lung transplants], peripheral neuropathy, or CNS effects); discontinue immediately if signs/symptoms occur.
+Increased risk of disabling and potentially irreversible adverse reactions (including tendinitis/tendon rupture [esp. in patients >60yrs, or those with kidney, heart or lung transplants], peripheral neuropathy, or CNS/psychiatric effects); discontinue immediately if signs/symptoms occur.
 CNS disorders (eg, cerebral arteriosclerosis, epilepsy) that increase seizure risk.
 History of myasthenia gravis; avoid.
 Renal (except XR tabs for uncomplicated UTIs) or hepatic dysfunction: reduce dose.
 History of QT prolongation, ventricular arrhythmias, proarrhythmic conditions (eg, bradycardia, acute myocardial ischemia), hypokalemia, or hypomagnesemia; avoid.
-Discontinue at 1st sign of skin rash, jaundice, any other hypersensitivity, phototoxicity, or hepatitis.
+Discontinue at 1st sign of skin rash, jaundice, any other hypersensitivity, hepatitis, or photosensitivity.
+Monitor blood glucose in diabetic patients; discontinue if hypoglycemia occurs.
 History of joint-related disorders (esp. children).
 Maintain adequate hydration, avoid alkaline urine to avoid crystalluria.
-May mask symptoms of syphilis; test for syphilis before treating gonorrhea, then follow-up after 3 months.
-Monitor blood, renal, hepatic function in prolonged use.
-Avoid excessive sun and UV light.
+May mask symptoms of syphilis; test for syphilis before treating gonorrhea, then follow-up after 3mos.
+Avoid excessive sun or UV light.
 Elderly.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Tabs—100; Oral Susp—100mL (w. graduated teaspoon); IV premixed (100mL, 200mL)—1; XR Tabs—50, 100; IV conc—contact supplier